Skatteetaten/vagrant-hashistack/template/README.md

 nomad job run countdash.hcl
 ```

+> :warning: _Your local binaries and the binaries in the box might not be the same versions, and may behave differently.
+[Box versions.](../ansible/group_vars/all/variables.yml)

 2. **Using vagrant**.
 Box instance has all binaries are installed and available in the PATH.
-You can use ´vagrant ssh´ to place yourself inside of the vagrantbox and run commands.
+You can use `vagrant ssh` to place yourself inside of the vagrantbox and run commands.

 ```text
 # remote command execution